-- Yes, as long as the patient is not seeing you based on a referral from an emergency department (ED) where you were on call when the patient was seen.
+Yes, as long as the patient is not seeing you based on a referral from an emergency department (ED) where you were on call when the patient was seen.
 If that is the case, determine the hospital’s requirements as established in its medical staff bylaws and rules and regulations.
 You must follow those requirements.

 At a minimum, it is likely you will be required to see the patient at least one time to determine status and whether the patient has an emergency medical condition that qualifies under the Emergency Medical Treatment and Labor Act.
 If the patient needs emergent treatment, you will likely be required to provide care regardless of the ability to pay, although you can ask for payment or payment arrangements.

-If the patient did not come to you as a result of an ED call and you have an established policy of not accepting patients who cannot pay, you can refuse to establish the relationship.
+If the patient did not come to you as a result of ED call coverage and you have an established policy of not accepting patients who cannot pay, you can refuse to establish the relationship.
 Give potential patients some indication of your practice’s financial requirements when they make an initial appointment for treatment.
 In addition, posting a notification on your practice website helps communicate the policy and avoid any subsequent disputes or misunderstandings.

 Having the biller check the status of coverage before a patient arrives for an appointment can expedite your decision about whether to accept an individual as your patient.

-- Selecting the correct patient, providing very thorough informed consent, and keeping the lines of communication open are the best ways to defend against patient dissatisfaction.
+Selecting the correct patient, providing very thorough informed consent/shared decision making, and keeping the lines of communication open are the best ways to defend against patient dissatisfaction.
 If, however, a patient who is dissatisfied asks for compensation, contact your patient safety risk manager for help in evaluating the situation from professional liability and compliance standpoints.
 In some situations, making a concession may be viewed as a courtesy gesture and may be a positive factor in the defense of a claim.
 Other situations may warrant the use of a Release of Claims form.
 Payer-provider agreements often specify the circumstances under which a refund or waiver of some portion of a bill is permissible.

 Be aware, too, of your state’s consumer protection laws regarding lending and disclosure, and make sure that your patients understand the terms and conditions of the financing.